Velythyl/staying-alive/README.md

 ## Why

 This refreshes the timestamps on files such that you can prevent your admins from deleting them, if you still need the files.
 Use intelligently, don't add your entire user-accessible files to it.
-Your admins probably have expery dates for a reason :P
+Your admins probably have expiry dates for a reason :P

 ## How-to